DeLighT: Deep and Light-weight Transformer: DeLighT: Deep and Light-weight Transformer

 \subsection{DeLighT block}

-{\bf Transformer block:} A standard transformer block (Figure \ref{fig:transformer_sa}) comprises of multi-head attention that uses a query-key-value decomposition to model relationships between sequence tokens, and a feed forward network (FFN) to learn wider representations.
-Multi-head attention obtains query $\mathbf{Q}$, key $\mathbf{K}$, and value $\mathbf{V}$ by applying three projections to the input, each consisting of $h$ linear layers (or heads) that map the $d_m$-dimensional input into a $d_h$-dimensional space, where $d_h=d_m/h$ is the head dimension.
-The FFN consists of two linear layers, where the first expands the dimensions from $d_m$ to $d_f$ and the second reduces the dimensions from $d_f$ to $d_m$.
-The number of parameters and operations are fixed within each block and scale linearly with the input dimension $d_m$.

-{\bf DeLighT block:} Figure \ref{fig:redefine_transformer_sa} shows how we integrate \dextra~into the transformer block to improve its efficiency.
-The $d_m$-dimensional inputs are first fed to the \dextra~transformation to produce $d_o$-dimensional outputs, where $d_o < d_m$.
+Figure \ref{fig:redefine_transformer_sa} shows how we integrate \dextra~into the transformer block to improve its efficiency.
+The $d_m$-dimensional inputs are first fed to the \dextra~to produce $d_o$-dimensional outputs, where $d_o < d_m$.
 These $d_o$-dimensional outputs are then fed into a single head attention, followed by a light-weight FFN to model their relationships.

-{\bf DExTra aware single head attention:} Let us assume we have a sequence of $n$ input tokens, each of dimensionality $d_m$.
-These $n$, $d_m$-dimensional inputs are first fed to the \dextra~transformation to produce $n$, $d_o$-dimensional outputs, where $d_o < d_m$.
+{\bf \arch~layer and single head attention:} Let us assume we have a sequence of $n$ input tokens, each of dimensionality $d_m$.
+These $n$, $d_m$-dimensional inputs are first fed to the \dextra~to produce $n$, $d_o$-dimensional outputs, where $d_o < d_m$.
 These $n$, $d_o$-dimensional outputs are then projected simultaneously using three linear layers to produce $d_o$-dimensional queries $\mathbf{Q}$, keys $\mathbf{K}$, and values $\mathbf{V}$.
 We then model contextual relationships between these $n$ tokens using scaled dot-product attention (Eq. \ref{eq:espda}).
-To enable the use of residual connections \cite{he2016deep}, the $d_o$-dimensional outputs of this attention operation are linearly projected into a $d_m$-dimensional space.
+To enable the use of residual connections \citep{he2016deep}, the $d_o$-dimensional outputs of this attention operation are linearly projected into a $d_m$-dimensional space.

-Since the \arch~block learns wider representations of the input across different layers using \dextra, it enables us to replace multi-head attention with single-head attention.
+We hypothesize that the ability of \arch~to learn wider representations allows us to replace multi-head attention with single-head attention.
 The computational costs for computing attention in the standard transformer and the \arch~block are $\mathcal{O}(d_m n^2)$ and $\mathcal{O}(d_o n^2)$ respectively, where $d_o < d_m$.
 Therefore, the \arch~block reduces the cost for computing attention by a factor of $d_m/d_o$.
 In our experiments, we used $d_o=d_m/2$, thus requiring $2\times$ fewer multiplication-addition operations as compared to the transformer architecture.